 Don’t Forget Sun Protection on your Day Hiking Packing List

 ✔️ Hat – At higher elevations or in the Southwest, the sun can get pretty intense.
 You’re gonna want a hat.
 I like a hat that I can just wad up in my bag that also serves as a rain hat.
 Brad prefers a ball cap type.
 Go with what makes you most comfortable.
-Just please protect yourself.
+Just please, add a hat to your day hike packing list and protect yourself.

 ✔️ Sun Screen – Go for one that is environmentally friendly, you never know when you will hop in a lake to cool off.
 You don’t want to leave chemicals behind in that pristine lake water, right?
 I fell in love with Alba Botanicals when we were rafting because it feels clean when you are sweating so now use it for hiking too.

 ✔️ Sun Glasses – Throw an extra pair in your pack.
 Imagine leaning over a cliff edge for a better view with you sunglasses sitting atop your head and then watching your sunglasses go tumbling down.
 Yeah… it’s happened a time or two.

 ✔️ Chapstick SPF – You’ll be getting quite a workout hiking which means a lot of water loss.
 It seems the lips are always the first place to dry out.